Sc4ramouche/ocaml.org/data/tutorials/language/0it_06_imperative.md

 ## Recommendations for Mutable State and Side Effects

 Functional and imperative programming styles are often used together.
 However, not all ways of combining them give good results.
-We show some patterns and anti-patterns relating to mutable state and side effects in this section.
+We show some patterns and anti-patterns relating to mutable states and side effects in this section.

-### Good: Function-Encapsulated Mutability
+### Good: Function-encapsulated Mutability

 Here is a function that computes the sum of an array of integers.
 ```ocaml